-Self-care is usually the last thing on your list of never-ending tasks.
+Self-care is usually the last item on our never-ending list of tasks.

-Here are 3 simple quick self-care techniques that can help calm your nerves, stay grounded, ease anxiety and even get you through that task list quicker than you can imagine.
+Below are 3 simple quick self-care techniques that can help calm our nerves, stay grounded, ease anxiety and help us gain a deep sense of peace within minutes.

 So you don’t like to meditate?